10 TIPS ON HOW TO START A BLOG

 #9.
 INVEST IN YOURSELF

 Especially when you’re starting out, be willing to invest in YOURSELF.
 As in, spend the money and sign up for classes, trainings, guides.. anything that will help you understand this business better.
 The idea is that the money will come back around and you will profit from this blog and make your money back, PLUS some.

 #10.
 MARKET YOURSELF

 I’m with you.. marketing yourself is AWKWARD.
-It took me months, even years, to feel confident & comfortable enough to market this blog.
+It took me months, even years, to feel confident and comfortable enough to market this blog.
 In the end, the success of your blog is dependent on you, no one else.
 If you keep it a secret, it will stay that way.
-If you shout it from the rooftops, you will attract views, readers, & engagement which is the perfect recipe for a successful blog.
+If you shout it from the rooftops, you will attract views, readers, and engagement which is the perfect recipe for a successful blog.

 Was this helpful?
 If you’re stuck, search on Pinterest – it’s a great resource for new bloggers.
 I also love leveraging Blogger 4 Keeps, a blog designated to helping fellow bloggers succeed.

 If you have any questions, shoot me an email!
 Also, shop my outfit below (you need these Mom jeans!).